DBradley27/Kinase-specificity-evolution/README.md

 ```
 kinase_domain_opisthokont.fa
 ```
 This file is essentially a compilation of all kinase domain sequences found in *KinBase* for its 9 animal and fungal species.
-The MSA of these kinase domain sequences is represented in the following file:
+The MSA of these kinase domain sequences is present in the following file:
 ```
 opistho_linsi_alcorrect_trim80_filter190_mod.fa
 ```